akkadotnet/akka.net/docs/articles/actors/reliable-delivery.md

 ![Consumer marking chunked message as Confirmed, ProducerController marks all chunks as delivered.](/images/actor/delivery/chunking-step-4.png)

-Once the `Consumer` has recieved the `ConsumerController.Delivery<T>` and sent a `ConsumerController.Confirmed` to the `ConsumerController`, all chunks will be marked as received and freed from memory on both ends of the network.
+Once the `Consumer` has received the `ConsumerController.Delivery<T>` and sent a `ConsumerController.Confirmed` to the `ConsumerController`, all chunks will be marked as received and freed from memory on both ends of the network.

 > [!TIP]
 > Your `akka.reliable-delvery.producer-controller.chunk-large-messages` size should always be smaller than your [`akka.remote.dot-netty.tcpmaximum-frame-size`](xref:).